← Back to research

 Licensing model: Freemium with subscription/lifetime options

-Hidden costs: Users pay for their own API keys separately.
-Heavy usage with frontier models can cost $50-200+/month.
+Hidden costs: API keys are now optional—CLI providers reuse existing Claude Pro/Max, ChatGPT Plus/Pro, or Google AI subscriptions.
+Heavy API-key usage with frontier models can still cost $50-200+/month.

 Competitive Positioning